-President Cristina Fernandez offered on Monday to exchange foreign debt for bonds to be governed by Argentine law, which would skirt a U.S. court decision on Friday requiring her government to pay $1.3 billion to creditors who have rejected debt restructurings.
+President Cristina Fernandez offered on Monday to exchange foreign debt for bonds paying in Buenos Aires, which would skirt a U.S. court decision requiring her government to pay $1.3 billion to creditors who have rejected debt restructurings.

 “The fear is that Argentina is trying to avoid the court’s ruling,” said Alejo Costa, the head of strategy at investment bank Puente in Buenos Aires.
 “If Argentina tries to defy the court and judges lift their stay order, we have a problem.”

 If Argentina refuses to pay holdouts despite a judge’s active order, courts could block payment of creditors who participated in the country’s 2005 and 2010 debt restructurings.

 That would throw some $28 billion of foreign debt into technical default, triggering Argentina’s second debt crisis in a little over a decade and threatening a recovery in South America’s third-biggest economy.

 Argentina’s risk premium rose 37 basis points to 1,113 basis points, according to J.P.Morgan’s EMBI+ index, representing a rising spread in the yield between the Argentine bonds and comparable U.S. Treasuries.

 The country’s five-year credit default swaps jumped as much 350 basis points early on Tuesday, before settling to an 85 basis-point rise.

 Argentina’s dollar-denominated discount bond fell 4 percent in the Buenos Aires over-the-counter market.